 A competitor or coach violating any rules governing the national Student Trial Advocacy Competition may be subject to sanctions under these rules.
 All protests must be lodged to the regional coordinator or regional host at the regional competition or the final round coordinator at the final competition within five (5) minutes of the conclusion of the trial in question.
 Conclusion of the trial means the moment the judges dismiss the competitors after closing arguments have concluded (or otherwise signal that the trial is done); the trial concludes, and the five-minute clock thus starts, before any feedback from judges is given.
-Coaches should immediately notify the coordinator and opposing coach by text or email, then go into the coaches' room on Zoom.
+Coaches should immediately notify AAJ staff and opposing coach by text or email.
 If the issue of whether the deadline has expired is raised, the burden is on the protesting team to demonstrate that the protest was made to the appropriate party within the five-minute deadline.